Temperature in Canada: Averages

 The following tables show the average maximum and minimum temperatures of Canada of various cities across Canada, based on the climate period from 1981 to 2010 for the months of January and July (generally the lowest and highest average temperature months, but not in every case).

 The two major Canadian cities that fall outside the continental climate schema are Vancouver and Victoria.
-Vancouver experiences an oceanic climate, bordering warm-summer mediterranean with a marked summer dry season.
-Victoria, BC is the only major Canadian city entirely in a warm-summer mediterranean climate.
-Of the eight largest Canadian cities, Ottawa, Montreal and Toronto have the warmest summers, Winnipeg the coldest winters, while Vancouver's winters are far milder than any other large city in Canada.
+Vancouver and Victoria experience an oceanic climate, with a brief summer dry season, and cool, wet, and cloudy winters.
+Of the eight largest Canadian cities, Ottawa, Montreal and Toronto have the warmest summers, Winnipeg the coldest winters, while Vancouver's summers are cooler, while winters are milder than any other large city in Canada.

-In mountainous regions such as British Columbia the variety of elevations creates micro-climates with average temperatures that can vary wildly within relatively small distances.
-A few small towns in southern BC outside of Vancouver, for example, have a humid continental climate (Dfb) with average winter temperatures and cold snaps comparable to other parts of the country.
+In mountainous regions such as British Columbia the variety of elevations creates micro-climates with average temperatures that can vary wildly within relatively small distances, with valley bottoms in the interior having the warmest, driest climates.
+A few small towns in southern BC outside of Vancouver, for example, have a semi-arid climate (Bsk) with average winter temperatures that are slightly colder, but experience occasional cold snaps comparable to other parts of the country.

-Central Canada and northern Canada experiences subarctic and Arctic climates, much of them arid.
+Central Canada and northern Canada experiences subarctic and Arctic climates, some of them arid.
 Those areas are not heavily populated due to the severe climate, where it drops below -20 C on most winter days and has a very brief summer season.

 Some Mountain passes in southern BC also have a subarctic or subalpine climate, creating extremely dangerous driving conditions, as drivers may be unaware of wintry road conditions when they come from nearby areas like Vancouver and Kamloops which is semi-desert, that are much warmer.

 The table can be reordered by clicking on the box in each column.
 Places in italics are provincial capitals, bold is the national capital.